-To align SoCS initiatives with goals set by the College and the University, SoCS conducted its own self-study between 2018 and 2020.
-Feedback was collected through several surveys and retreats by the SoCS Strategic Planning Committee, under the subsequent leadership of D. Gillis (until 2018), S. Scott (2018-2019), and M. Gong (2019-2020).
+To align SoCS initiatives with goals set by the College and the University, SoCS conducted its own self-study between 2019 and 2020.
 A report was finalized and endorsed by the School Council in April 2020.
+Some of the initiatives raised in the 2020 report have been implemented, whereas others are reiterated in this document.